lauragregorc/ArtsyNN/README.md

 ```
 docker compose up -d
 ```
 Now a JuypterLab installation is running locally.
-You can enter the script by opening the following link: [localhost:8888](localhost:888).
+You can enter the script by opening the following link: [localhost:7777](localhost:7777).

 **Important: The password is `artsy`**
+We want to check the file `neural_transfer.ipynb`.
 To shut down the container:

 ```